lxma/gotools/README.md

 # gotools
-Standard library for go programming
+Standard library for go programming.

-The corresponding functions should actually part of a standard library.
-However, they are not.

-Up to now they are in an experimental state.
-Real signatures and package structure might be suboptimal and change in future.

-Initial snapshot version
+Contains tools for sets, mapping, futures, and others.

+Note that I consider none of this being of noticable quality.
+Particularly, the implementation of sets are probably not really efficient.

+Also, some things are in a rather experimental state.
+(I the Future function useful?
+What interface should the set functions have?)

+Still, the current state is sufficent for myself.